insin/comments-owl-for-hacker-news/README.md

   - Logged out users get a new 'muted' link in the header they can use to manage their muted users
 - Add your own notes to other users on their profile page - the first line will be displayed next to their comments
 - Toggle display of "reply" links below comments to make more room for comments on the screen

-### Other features

-- Add an "upvoted" link to the header to make it easier to get back to previously visited stories, like using upvoting as a bookmark
-- Move navigation links below other header contents on mobile
 - Increased distance between the upvote and downvote arrows on mobile

+### Navigation

+- Hide navigation items you don't use
+- Add an "upvoted" link to the header to make it easier to get back to previously visited items
+- Improves mobile navigation by display links below other header contents

 ## Screenshots